The Crystal Palace: Design

 Paxton's modular, hierarchical design reflected his practical brilliance as a designer and problem-solver.
-It incorporated many breakthroughs, offered practical advantages that no conventional building could match and, above all, embodied the spirit of British innovation and industrial might that the Great Exhibition was intended to celebrate.
+It incorporated many breakthroughs, offered practical advantages that no conventional building of that era could match and, above all, it embodied the spirit of British innovation and industrial might that the Great Exhibition was intended to celebrate.

 The geometry of the Crystal Palace was a classic example of the concept of form following manufacturer's limitations: the shape and size of the whole building was directly based around the size of the panes of glass made by the supplier, Chance Brothers of Smethwick.
 These were the largest available at the time, measuring 10 in wide by 49 in long.
-Because the entire building was scaled around those dimensions, it meant that nearly the whole outer surface could be glazed using millions of identical panes, thereby drastically reducing both their production cost and the time needed to install them.
+Because the entire building was scaled around those dimensions, it meant that nearly the whole outer surface could be glazed using hundreds of thousands of identical panes, thereby drastically reducing both their production cost and the time needed to install them.

 The original Hyde Park building was essentially a vast, flat-roofed rectangular hall.
 A huge open gallery ran along the main axis, with wings extending down either side.
 The main exhibition space was two stories high, with the upper floor stepped in from the boundary.
 Most of the building had a flat-profile roof, except for the central transept, which was covered by a 72 ft barrel-vaulted roof that stood 168 ft high at the top of the arch.
 Both the flat-profile sections and the arched transept roof were constructed using the key element of Paxton's design: his patented ridge-and-furrow roofing system, which had first seen use at Chatsworth.
 The basic roofing unit, in essence, took the form of a long triangular prism, which made it both extremely light and very strong, and meant it could be built with the minimum amount of materials.

 Paxton set the dimensions of this prism by using the length of single pane of glass (49 in) as the hypotenuse of a right-angled triangle, thereby creating a triangle with a length-to-height ratio of 2.5:1, whose base (adjacent side) was 4 ft long.
 By mirroring this triangle he obtained the 8 ft gables that formed the vertical faces at either end of the prism, each of which was 24 ft long.
 With this arrangement, Paxton could glaze the entire roof surface with identical panes that did not need to be trimmed.
 Paxton placed three of these 8 ft by 24 ft roof units side-by-side, horizontally supported by a grid of cast iron beams, which was held up on slim cast iron pillars.
 The resulting cube, with a floor area of 24 ft by 24 ft, formed the basic structural module of the building.